World Storytelling Day

 Why not celebrate the connections of stories and storytelling with other arts?
 With music, with dance, with painting, with sand sculptures?

 Imagine telling a story together with a dancer!
-Fragments of story and fragments of dance come together to make something bigger.
+Fragments of story and pieces of dance come together to make something bigger.

-And what do you think about telling a story in a museum?
-A real story, that can hold its ground.
-Afterward, you walk to another room and all can look at the painting that inspired this story.
-It adds more depth to the story.
-And the painting will never look the same again.
+What do you think about telling a story in a museum?
+A real story that can hold its ground.
+Afterward, you walk to another room, and everyone can look at the painting that inspired this story.
+It adds more depth to the story, and the painting will never look the same again.

 6. Team Up with a Restaurant